 Designed for Hugh Percy, 1st Duke of Northumberland (1714-1786), by celebrated architect Robert Adam (1728-1792),the glass drawing room was subsequently altered and finally dismantled in 1874, before the house was demolished.
 It has not been seen in its original form for 200 years, until now.

 The virtual space was developed using surviving glass panels and furniture from the V&A Museum and the collection of the Duke of Northumberland, as well as objects in the collection of the National Trust, The Corning Museum of Glass, and the architect’s original design drawings from Sir John Soane’s Museum.

 How to Access the VR Experience

-The Glass Drawing Room will be available for download on the Oculus Quest Store, for free.
+The Glass Drawing Room is available to download on the Oculus App Lab, for free.